 The ZIP file includes:

-1) INSTRUCTIONS: A PDF with the project description.
+- INSTRUCTIONS: A PDF with the project description.
 It includes an introduction section explaining briefly what a cipher is and how it works.
-There is also a guidelines section that breaks down the challenge in several exercises so you can complete the assignment step by step.
+There is also a guidelines section that breaks down the challenge into several exercises so you can complete the Python assignment step by step.

-2) SOLUTIONS: A Jupiter Notebook including detailed explanations and comments about how the code works.
+- SOLUTIONS: A Jupyter Notebook with detailed explanations and comments about how the code works.
 The code provided in the solutions (90 lines) has been written by a senior developer, so it is clean and easy to understand.
-A great way to learn and adopt right habits to create quality software.

 IMPORTANT: To see the solutions (Notebook) you need to have Jupyter or the ANACONDA package installed on your machine.
 If you do not have it, you may download it here.
 It is free.

 This type of Python challenges is highly recommended for intermediate Python students feeling comfortable with core Python concepts like loops and data structures.